 Now it’s 25 years later, 1937, and Walt Disney sets out to take Snow White and the Seven Dwarfs to the big screen with his very first animated movie.
 Unfortunately, it wasn’t without problems.

 It took three years to create and though the movie was budgeted at $250,000, it ended up costing $1.5 million which was an astronomical amount of money in 1937!

 In fact, at one point, Walt had to mortgage his home to pay for production costs.
 Even with all this time and money devoted to the movie, no one knew if it would become a flop or a hit.

 It was called “Walt Disney’s Folly” by the critics before it’s release but after it came out, the rest, as they say, is history.
 It was a huge success and the money made from this wonderful motion picture provided the financial security for Walt to move forward with all his great efforts thereafter.

 Walt knew that the movie would need to center around the dwarfs in order for it to work.
 The Witch was a villain, the Prince was only shown briefly and Snow White was sweet but lacked the charisma to hold an audience.

-It needed to be the dwarfs and their great personalities that would make the movie, Magic!
+It needed to be the dwarfs and their great personalities that would make the movie magic!
 Walt decided to name each of the seven dwarfs by the personality each one possessed.

 The long and tedious act of coming up with names ensued.
 Some potential names were: Burpy, Jumpy, Deafy, Dizzey, Hickey, Baldy, Gabby, Nifty, Sniffy, Swift, Lazy, Puffy, Stuffy, Tubby, Shorty, and Wheezy.
-This is just a few of the many names gone through before they reached the final seven…Doc, Grumpy, Bashful, Sleepy, Happy, Sneezy and Dopey.
+This is just a few of the many names considered before they reached the final seven…Doc, Grumpy, Bashful, Sleepy, Happy, Sneezy and Dopey.